RodrigoScola/vscode-text-objects/README.md

 ## Disclaimer

 Although i like this extension, I am uncertain about the development past my needs.
 Since extension development is not my career (at least not for now).
 I dont intend to have a lot going on for this extension.

+# Update material

+-    add an start and end so we can goto start and goto end of a node